 In my opinion, this is the single biggest reason KitchenAid hasn’t given us coffee lovers the attachment we so desperately want.
 Who is going to buy their grinder if they sell us an attachment for 50 bucks?
 I can’t imagine they would have many takers.

 That said, once you get over the fact that you can get your hands on a coffee attachment, you might notice that their bean grinder is actually pretty cool.
 Their newest model, the Artisan Coffee grinder, is probably one of the nicest coffee grinders around, infinitely miles better than my cheap Amazon one, anyway.

 Of course, the machine uses a burr grinder mechanism, as any self-respecting coffee grinder should.
 This guarantees that the beans are uniformly ground, and I also really like that their grinder allows you to choose from 4 different grind sizes.
 As coffee lovers will tell you, grind size is a pretty important element for getting a delicious cup of coffee.

 I also really like that you can grind straight into the portafilter (or just into the hopper if you are making a filtered coffee) which you can stick straight into an espresso machine.

 On that note, their espresso machine isn’t too shabby either.
 They have two machines to choose from, the standard Espresso machine, or the Espresso Artisan.
-Both have very similar features; a steam wand, temperature sensors and a stainless steel portafilter to name a few.
-The main difference between the machines being the extended 5-year warranty on the Artisan.
+Both have very similar features; a steam wand, temperature sensors and a stainless steel portafilter.
+The main difference between the machines is the extended 5-year warranty on the Artisan.

 Grinding beans is just a single step on the path to brewing up everyone’s favorite cup of caffeinated goodness.
 With a stand-alone grinder appliance (or even better, a coffee machine with a built-in grinder) it is pretty easy to just throw some beans in the top and it spits out some ground coffee a couple of seconds later.